The suppression list is a tool for reputation management.

 This service is provided by SocketLabs On-Demand.
 To report abuse of this service, please send an email to firstname.lastname@example.org

-Not all mail servers respond with the same error code, and some may indicate a temporary error such as "Mailbox Full" with a 5xx level response.
-If this occurs and the user is on a suppression list incorrectly, please alert email@example.com about the issue and we will create a custom rule to handle that exact response to prevent the issue in the future.
+Not all mail servers respond with the same error codes, and some may indicate a temporary error such as "Mailbox Full" with a cryptic or poorly formed error response message.
+If this occurs and the user is on a suppression list incorrectly, please alert firstname.lastname@example.org about the issue and can take an action to prevent it from happening again.